Rohan-Rohan

 Rohan Rohan is an Indian music director duo of Hindi and Marathi films, various television series, ad films and web series.
-The duo consists of Rohan Pradhan and Rohan Gokhale and is known for their work in Marathi and Hindi films including Ventilator, Sanju, Bucket List and Thackeray among many others.
+The duo consists of Rohan Praddhan and Rohan Gokhale and is known for their work in Marathi and Hindi films including Ventilator, Sanju, Bucket List and Thackeray among many others.

 Early life

 Rohan Pradhan hails from Mumbai.
 He started his music journey at a very early age, singing and learning piano.
 Before joining hands with Rohan Gokhale, he worked as an independent composer and singer for many Marathi films.

 Rohan Gokhale was born and grew up in Nagpur.
 He is an engineer.
 Gokhale and Pradhan teamed up in 2014 to form Rohan Rohan.

 The Duo is co-producers of Marathi film 'Bardo' which won two National Awards, in Best film and Best Female Singer categories for their song 'Raan Petla'.